tobsirl/CompTIA-Linux-/README.md

 ### Raw Partition

 Enables users and applicatins to read from and write to a block storage without using the system cache

+### Initial RAM Disk (initrd)

+Root file system that is temporarily loaded into memory during the boot process